kestra-io/docs/content/docs/04.user-interface-guide/10-administration.md

 ![Kestra User Interface Home Page](/docs/user-interface-guide/22-EE-Roles-Create.png)

-Roles allow to manage CRUD (CREATE, READ, UPDATE, DELETE) access to the different Kestra resources.
-They can be attached to Groups or Users.
+Roles manage CRUD (CREATE, READ, UPDATE, DELETE) access to Kestra resources such as flows, executions, or secrets.
+They can be attached to groups or users.

 ![Kestra Roles Crud](/docs/user-interface-guide/32-EE-Roles-CRUD.png)